ThePHPF/pie-design/README.md

 #### `show`

 Shows all installed extensions available with the PHP version in the path, including their versions.
-This includes *all* loaded PHP extensions, and not just npecl ones.
+This includes *all* loaded PHP extensions, and not just PIE-sourced ones.

 #### `verify {?version-constraint}`

-Shows the signature of the person who signed the version npecl would install, or from the specific version, if given.
+Shows the signature of the person who signed the version PIE would install, or from the specific version, if given.

 #### `upgrade {?{ext-name}{?:version-constraint}{?@dev-branch-name}}`